-Tulsa police: Multiple people shot at medical building
+Tulsa police: 3 killed in shooting at medical building

-TULSA, Oklahoma (AP) — Multiple people were shot at a Tulsa medical building on a hospital campus Wednesday and “some unfortunately were killed.” a police captain said.
+TULSA, Oklahoma (AP) — Three people were killed Wednesday in a shooting at a Tulsa medical building on a hospital campus, a police captain said.

-Tulsa police Capt.
-Richard Meulenberg said the suspect “is down.”
+Capt.
+Richard Meulenberg confirmed the number of dead.
+Meulenberg said the shooter also was dead.

 St. Francis Health System locked down its campus Wednesday afternoon because of the situation at the Natalie Medical Building.
 The Natalie building houses an outpatient surgery center and a breast health center.